AdobeDocs/id-service.en/help/reference/coppa.md

 ---
 description: The Children’s Online Privacy Protection Act (COPPA) prohibits the online collection of personal information from children under 13 years old without verifiable parental consent.
-Customers concerned about COPPA can add an optional variable to their Experience Cloud ID Service code that prevents it from setting cookies in the third-party domain of a browser.
+Customers concerned about COPPA can add an optional variable to their Experience Platform Identity Service code that prevents it from setting cookies in the third-party domain of a browser.
 keywords: ID Service
 seo-description: The Children’s Online Privacy Protection Act (COPPA) prohibits the online collection of personal information from children under 13 years old without verifiable parental consent.
-Customers concerned about COPPA can add an optional variable to their Experience Cloud ID Service code that prevents it from setting cookies in the third-party domain of a browser.
+Customers concerned about COPPA can add an optional variable to their Experience Platform Identity Service code that prevents it from setting cookies in the third-party domain of a browser.
-seo-title: COPPA Support in the Experience Cloud ID Service
+seo-title: COPPA Support in the Experience Platform Identity Service
-title: COPPA Support in the Experience Cloud ID Service
+title: COPPA Support in the Experience Platform Identity Service
 uuid: 621b5ebd-92e7-4635-be85-8d7e36589fcb
 ---

-# COPPA Support in the Experience Cloud ID Service {#coppa-support-in-the-experience-cloud-id-service}
+# COPPA Support in the Experience Platform Identity Service {#coppa-support-in-the-experience-cloud-id-service}

 The Children’s Online Privacy Protection Act (COPPA) prohibits the online collection of personal information from children under 13 years old without verifiable parental consent.
-Customers concerned about COPPA can add an optional variable to their Experience Cloud ID Service code that prevents it from setting cookies in the third-party domain of a browser.
+Customers concerned about COPPA can add an optional variable to their Experience Platform Identity Service code that prevents it from setting cookies in the third-party domain of a browser.

 >[!NOTE]
 >